 - Receipt requirement: Receipt and W-9

-Paying for Meals on Short Trips in the Continental United States
+Paying for Meals on Short Trips in the Continental U.S.

 - The Meals and Incidental Expenses (M&IE) cap is the maximum amount that UCI travelers can claim daily for meals and incidentals (tips) during short-term business travel in the continental United States.